qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   color (see :ref:`automated_placement`).
 * |showHideLabels| :sup:`Show/Hide Labels And Diagrams`.
 If you click on the labels, or click and drag an area holding :kbd:`Shift`, they are hidden.
   When a label is hidden, you just have to click on the feature to restore its visibility.
 If you drag an area, all the labels in the area will be restored.
-  This tool also works without setting data-defined options.
-* |moveLabel| :sup:`Move Label And Diagram` that has data-defined position.
+* |moveLabel| :sup:`Move Label And Diagram`.
 You just have to drag the label to the desired place.
-This only works when you set the data-defined override for the :guilabel:`Data defined` entries.
 * |rotateLabel| :sup:`Rotate Label`.
 Click the label and move around and you get the text rotated.
 * |changeLabelProperties| :sup:`Change Label`.
 It opens a dialog to change the